skeeto/skeeto.github.com/_posts/2021-01-30-Single-primitive-authenticated-encryption-for-fun.markdown

 extended with more input. *Or so I hope.* This is my own invention, and so it may not actually work right.
 Again, this is for fun and learning!

+**Update**: Aristotle Pagaltzis pointed out that when these two words are identical the hash result will be unchanged, leaving it vulnerable to length extension attack.
+This occurs about once every 2<sup>32</sup>
+messages, which is far too small a security margin.

 #### Caveats

 Despite all that care, there are still two more potential weaknesses.